 These annual cost estimates include 30 credit hours, along with all fees, books and room and board.
 The room and board estimate is calculated on the average room and board rate for a double-occupancy room in one of our freshman Towers.
 The room and board rate for the following years is estimated based on the cost of OU’s university owned apartments, Traditions Square, and an upperclassman meal plan.
 These cost estimates do not include miscellaneous costs (i.e., student parking permit, personal spending allowance, transportation allowance, etc.).
 All costs subject to change.

 OU’s National Merit scholarship includes a tuition waiver for five years, and your student may use their National Merit scholarship to study abroad while at OU.
-For further details about the estimated cost to attend OU, click here.

 We are here to answer any of your questions.
 Please view the costs, frequently asked questions, and benefits below, and feel free to reach out with any additional questions you may have.